eunicepohpr/MDPGroup31Android/README.md

 ## Application Versions
 This repository currently contains 3 versions of the application.
 To switch between the different versions, `edit the AndroidManifest file` :poop:

+### Version 1 (reference)
- 1) **Original unedited code**
+**Original unedited code**
 - For testing if orignal implementation is working
 - Problems:
     - Activity lifecycle not managed properly
     - ~~Its not our coat :')~~

+ ### Version 2 (Leaderboard code :thumbsup:)
- 2) **New Implementation using Original Bluetooth Service** :thumbsup:
+ **New Implementation using Original Bluetooth Service**
 - Change of UI and Activity launch modes
 - Problems:
-        - Repeatedly forcing disconnection will lead to broken Bluetooth (I really dk how to fix this :cry:) &#8594; `just restart the application`
+    - Repeated disconnection (by pressing device in list) will lead to broken Bluetooth (I really dk how to fix this :cry:) &#8594; `restart the application or disconnect from rpi`

-        - Disconnecting device from application might break subsequent bluetooth connection (Will try to prevent the accident click) &#8594; `don't press the device in the list when it is connected, disconnect from the other end` :sweat_smile:
+ ### Version 3 (unused)

- 3) **New Implementation using Different Bluetooth Service (reconnection broken)**
+ **New Implementation using Different Bluetooth Service (reconnection broken)**
 - Same UI as version 2 but, using a different bluetooth service implementation
 - Problems:
-        - Supposingly a better implementation of passing around text received from bluetooth, however `reconnection is broken` :sob:
+    - Supposingly a better implementation of passing around text received from bluetooth, however `reconnection is broken`

-~~4) Future?
-Version3 implementation of passing around text with Original Bluetooth Service :cold_sweat:~~
+---

 ## Android Data Dictionary
 `Format: <To>,<From>,data1:data2:data3`